yi-huang-1/torchrdit/wiki/MaterialProxy.md

 permittivity (eps) and refractive index (n,k) data, in both frequency and wavelength domains.

-The returned data is always in the format [wavelength, eps_real, eps_imag], regardless of the input format, with wavelength values in the target_unit.
+The returned data is always in the format [wavelength_um, eps1, eps2], regardless of the input format, with wavelength values in the target_unit.

+TorchRDIT reconstructs complex permittivity as:
+`ε = eps1 - 1j*eps2` (with `eps2` representing a non-negative loss magnitude).

 **Arguments**: